collective-soundworks/soundworks/README.md

 }
 ```

-As shown in this code sequence, the `ClientModule` base class may provide a `view` (*i.e.* an HTML `div`) that is added to the window (actually to a `container` element) when the module is started and removed when the module calls `done`.
-The boolean that is passed as second argument to the constructor of the base class determines whether the module actually creates a view.
+As shown in this code example, the `ClientModule` base class may provide a `view` (*i.e.* an HTML `div`) that is added to the window (actually to a `#container` element) when the module starts, and removed from the DOM when the module calls its `.done()` method.
+The boolean that is passed as second argument to the `constructor` of the base class determines whether the module actually creates a view or not.
 The method `setCenteredViewContent` allows for adding an arbitrary centered content (*e.g.* a paragraph of text) to the view.

 #### Server side